webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 1 octet), and expansion for AEAD_AES_128_GCM (16 octets), this equates to at most 3993 octets of plaintext.

-An Application Server MUST NOT use other content encodings for push messages.
+An application server MUST NOT use other content encodings for push messages.
 In particular, content encodings that compress could result in leaking of push message contents.
 The Content-Encoding header field therefore has exactly one value, which is `aes128gcm`.
 Multiple `aes128gcm` values are not permitted.

-A User Agent is not required to support multiple records.
-A User Agent MAY ignore the `rs` field.
+A user agent is not required to support multiple records.
+A user agent MAY ignore the `rs` field.
 If a record size is unchecked, decryption will fail with high probability for all valid cases.
 The padding delimiter octet MUST be checked, values other than 0x02 MUST cause the message to be discarded.